unik-name/help-unikname/docs/2-unikname-id/why-to-pay-short-id.md

 The shorter a name, the rarer it is.
 So by making short ones to be pay off we encourage acquisition for real use and limit name squatting.

-@unikname IDs shorter than 15 characters have to be paid.
+UniknameIDs shorter than 15 characters have to be paid.
 15 characters long or more are free.